tushar-c/tushar-c.github.io/_posts/2018-11-8-The-Cartoon-Brain-:-Artificial-Neural-Networks.md

 $$f'(x) = f(x) * (1 - f(x))$$

 This completes the backpropagation for a network with arbitrary number of layers and neurons!

+##Congratulations!

+Though this derivation is long and can take some getting used to, remember that backpropagation is really just the chain rule.

+Also, remember that while these networks with the help of backpropagation and a lot of data can find patterns, they are not very useful for understanding neurophysiological basis of cognition.
+It has been said that *The brain does not do backpropagation*.

+With that, let us end this post.
+In the next post we are going to implement a neural network in code and see it in action.

+Thanks For Reading!
+See you next time!